CarsonKopec/CarsonKopec/README.md

 # 💫 About Me:
 Hi!
 I'm Carson, a passionate developer who loves coding and gaming.
-I'm currently working on multiple projects, including:<br><br>- **Physics Engine**: Creating a GUI using Elementa for managing data related to a physics engine.<br>- **Minecraft Mods**: Developing custom mods and systems like a prefab system and a nuclear tech mod.<br><br>I enjoy solving problems, experimenting with new technologies, and contributing to the open-source community.
+I'm currently working on multiple projects, including:<br><br>- **Minecraft Mods**: Developing custom mods and systems like a prefab system and a nuclear tech mod.<br><br>I enjoy solving problems, experimenting with new technologies, and contributing to the open-source community.
 Feel free to check out my projects below!<br>

 # 💻 Tech Stack: